folkertdev/rust-rfcs/text/3720-labeled-match.md

 In contrast

-- labeled match is a desugaring no more complex than labeled loops and blocks
+- loop match is a desugaring no more complex than labeled loops and blocks
-- the transformation is syntactic, and therefore nicely bounded
+- the transformation is syntax-driven, and therefore nicely bounded
 - programmers can write their code in such a way that they can be confident the desugaring to a `goto` kicks in
 - the (expert) programmer definitely wants the desugaring into a `goto`

-So, labeled match is a solid way to make progress on better codegen.
-Improved optimizations on MIR are also very welcome, but never entirely remove the need for labeled match from a programmer's perspective.
+So, `loop match` is a solid way to make progress on better codegen.
+Improved optimizations on MIR are also very welcome, but never entirely remove the need for `loop match` from a programmer's perspective.

 ## recognize "loop + match" and optimize

-In theory it is possible to internally recognize and rewrite a "loop + match" expression into a labeled match.
+In theory it is possible to internally recognize and rewrite a "loop + match" expression into a `loop match`.
 With this approach, no changes to language syntax are needed.

 A fundamental problem with this approach is a change in drop order: